 When I got to the office and turned on my computer, I found my inbox jammed with responses to the testimonial column I had written after hearing the news.
 A quick spin around the Internet turned up hundreds of emotional postings about Elrod on an assortment of Web sites, including this newspaper's.

-the Orioles might not understand.
+It occurred to me that someone uneducated in the ways of Baltimore or the Orioles might not understand.
 Why such an outpouring for a bullpen coach?

 The answer, of course, is you had to be here.
 You had to see him build a figurative mansion of goodwill brick by brick over the years, with each brick representing a hand he shook, an autograph he signed, a laugh he shared.